RickZeeland/MiniBug/README.md

 Attached images are stored with their file name only, it is recommended to keep them in the same folder as the application.
 Preferably keep images in a subfolder "Images", this way all data can be copied easily to another location.
+When using the "Copy to clipboard" button, text and images can be pasted into office applications by using "Paste special".

 ## Features